pedestal/pedestal/samples/war-example/README.md

 This sample shows the necessary tooling and options for building a deployable WAR file.

+Note that developing at the REPL with this sample is a bit different than usual.
+You must tell Pedestal what HTTP server to use.
+See the section "Developing Your Service" below for an example.

 **Pedestal requires Java 1.8+ and Servlet 3.1.0 support**